Mayflower 400 Community Sparks Round 1

 The Minster Church of St Andrew has been given £1,500 to run a programme of events including a flower and quilt exhibition to commemorate Mayflower 2020.
 The church will also host an exhibition of children’s art and creative writing.

-If you’d like to apply for round two click here to find out more.
-The deadline for applications is 31 January 2019.
+If you’d like to apply for round three click here to find out more.
+The deadline for applications is 31 October 2019.